Faixan-chaudhary/Faixan-chaudhary/README.md

 ## Hi there 👋

-● &nbsp; I’m Faizan Khalid, a Senior Software Developer who mainly works with React.js, Next.js, and Node.js to build clean, reliable, and scalable web applications.<br><br>● &nbsp; I enjoy working on the frontend, creating smooth user experiences using Tailwind CSS, MUI, Ant Design, Bootstrap, and managing data with Redux, TanStack Query, and GraphQL.<br><br>● &nbsp; I also work on the backend when needed, using Node.js and Python (Flask, Django) to build APIs and services.<br><br>● &nbsp; I’m comfortable deploying and managing applications on Vercel, AWS, Azure, Railway, and Linux servers, and making sure everything runs smoothly in production.
+● &nbsp; I’m Faizan Khalid, a Senior Software Developer focused on **high-quality, scalable** web apps, **mainly using React.js**, Next.js, and Node.js.<br><br>
+● &nbsp; I love crafting smooth and engaging frontend experiences with React.js, Tailwind CSS, MUI, Ant Design, Bootstrap, and managing state & data using Redux, TanStack Query, and GraphQL.<br><br>
+● &nbsp; I also handle backend development when needed, creating APIs and services with Node.js and Python (Flask, Django).<br><br>
+● &nbsp; I’m experienced in deploying and managing applications on Vercel, AWS, Azure, Railway, and Linux servers, making sure everything runs reliably and efficiently in production.

 # 💻 Tech Stack: